The General Data Protection Regulation (GDPR) is coming into force on May 25th, 2018 and you and your photograph business need to be ready.

 Email marketing providers such as MailChimp offer the double opt-in process already, so if you use an email provider like that, chances are you already have this part covered off.

-If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, you’ll need to get them to re-opt into receiving marketing communications from you – again, using a double opt-in process.
+If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, and this is the key point – to GDPR-required standards – you’ll need to get them to re-opt into receiving marketing communications from you.

 So, this is a good time to review your current data processes;